 TMP welcomes applications from students in any graduate degree program at UW–Madison.
 The certificate is geared particularly toward those with academic backgrounds in business, economics, engineering, environmental studies, land management, public affairs, and/or urban planning.
 By entering TMP early in their graduate studies and planning carefully, students often can select courses that satisfy both their degree program and TMP requirements.
 Students entering the program are expected to have completed at least one college-level course in statistics.
 Students may be admitted with a deficiency in statistics, but will be expected to complete at least one statistics course in addition to other requirements.

 Each TMP student must complete at least 17 credits including courses in transportation systems engineering, policy, the environment, and economics; a colloquium as well as a practicum in transportation management and policy; and an internship.
-Master's and doctoral students who complete the requirements receive a certificate in TMP to supplement their graduate degree, and doctoral students can count the certificate as a distributed minor.
 TMP is not available as a stand-alone graduate degree.
+Master's and doctoral students who complete the requirements receive a certificate in TMP to supplement their graduate degree, or doctoral students can instead count the program as a distributed minor.
+Doctoral students cannot claim TMP as both a certificate and a distributed minor.
+They must choose one or the other.

 Feedback, questions or accessibility issues: comments

 © 2014 Board of Regents of the University of Wisconsin System